Few people enter into a long-term commitment to someone else thinking about it all going wrong.

 - neither of you has been pressured to enter into the prenuptial or pre-registration agreement.
 (This usually means you should both have had plenty of time to decide what to do, and that you signed any prenuptial or pre-registration agreement at least three weeks before your wedding or civil registration.)

-Please listen to our legal advice video on civil partnerships and same-sex marriages below:
+Listen to our legal advice video on civil partnerships and same-sex marriages below:

 Becoming a parent brings with it all manner of responsibilities.
 Being clear on your legal position in relation to your child, including who is able to make important decisions about them, is vital.
 That is because not all parents have parental responsibility – the legal right to make important decisions affecting their child, including choices about their education and the health.